keithbsmiley-other/emilysite/_posts/2021-2-10-humoral-medicine.md

 ---

-Well, here it is: The second installment of my History of Dieting series.
 This one starts back in the ancient times.
 Ancient Greece in roughly 500-400 BCE, to be slightly more precise.

 Today, our concept of dieting has two meanings:
 1. What we eat as a population, i.e. the American Diet